-- Questions as to the depth of his knowledge (which pushed him to be on the top 5-10% of his specialty)
+- Questions as to the depth of his knowledge (which pushed him to the top 5-10% of his specialty)

 Considerations in going to an MD/PhD program:

-- If you have the fascination at the specific resource and willingness to contribute as to why certain pathological processes happen
+- If you have a fascination about why certain pathological processes happen

 - If you can sustain research experience for several years